xalaida/laravel-nuxt-docker/README.md

 ```

 ## Running commands from containers
-You can run commands from inside containers cli.
+You can run commands from inside containers' cli.
 To enter into the container run the following command:
 ```
 # PHP
 docker-compose exec php bash